kokoko3k/koko-aio-slang/docs-ng.md

 		Maximum bleed size (the higher, the slower).
 	Shrpness
 		The bleed falloff speed.
+    Post sharpness filter.
+        Compensates for the loss of sharpness due to the previous parameter.

 **CVBS: Dot crawl**<br>
     Emulates rolling chroma->luma crosstalks observed in composite signals.<br>